Deepanjalkumar/Attacksurfacemanagement/README.md

      select the directory offensive-notebook

      Inside it there all lots of engine which covers various aspect of hacking.
+Choose as per your requirement and start hacking.

+     Now lets look at the other feature of it i.e sharing information on a real time .
+(Both locally and over internet)